Inclusion through Empowerment: A key tool of human security

 Discover more about Gender and Inclusive Security at the GCSP.

-Anna Brach is a Senior Programme Officer in the Emerging Security Challenges Programme where she leads the Human Security Cluster.
-Her work focuses on issues of environmental and health security with special emphasis on the climate change and security nexus.
+Anna Brach is Head of Human Security at the GCSP.
+Her work focuses on issues of the evolution of security concept, environmental and health security with special emphasis on the climate change and security nexus.
 Her research interests include human security, human rights, environmental security, climate change, global public commons and resource management.
-She is responsible for developing and running the Human Security Cluster activities, including executive courses, workshops, and high-level conferences in Geneva and internationally.
-She is the Course Director for the European Security Course.
+She is responsible for developing and running the GCSP activities on the subject of human security, including executive courses, workshops, and high-level conferences in Geneva and internationally.
+She is also the Director of the GCSP advanced course on New Issues in Security.